lukelavin/Cluebase/docs/index.rst

 General Info
 ===============

-**All of Cluebase's endpoints return simple JSON representations.**
+**All of Cluebase's endpoints return simple JSON representations.
+All endpoints only (publicly) support GET requests.
+Other HTTP methods (if they are even implemented) are used only for internal maintenance and require a secret key.**

 Here's an example of how Cluebase may respond to a successful API call::